aegoroff/dirstat/README.md

 ---------
 Show statistic about all D drive (on Windows)
 ```
-dirstat a -p d:
+dirstat a d:
 ```
 Show all statistic about specific folder d:\folder
 ```
-dirstat a -p d:\folder
+dirstat a d:\folder
 ```
 Show all statistic and additional verbose statistic about files in ranges Between 10 GiB and 100 GiB and Between 100 GiB and 1.0 TiB
 ```
-dirstat a -p d:\ -r 7 -r 8
+dirstat a d:\ -r 7 -r 8
 ```
 or
 ```
-dirstat a -p d:\ -r 7,8
+dirstat a d:\ -r 7,8
 ```
 The second form is equivalent